-Are you part of a community group or charity who needs paint to fix up a project?
+Are you part of a community group or charity that needs paint to fix up a project?

 There is no need to part with your cash as you may be able to get free paint!

-With the Community RePaint scheme, which has been sponsored by Dulux since 1993, you’re able to put other’s unwanted paint to good use.
+With the Community RePaint scheme, which has been sponsored by Dulux since 1993, you’re able to put others’ unwanted and leftover paint to good use.

 The network redistributes over 300,000 litres of paint to thousands of community groups and people in social need each year.